 Third, these days, image sensors are quite similar and can often capture pretty much the exact same images.
 With that being said, mirrorless cameras do have a (very) slight edge in some categories such as dynamic range and high ISO performance.

 The first, and arguably most obvious difference, is size and weight.

 DSLR cameras tend to be more on the bulky side, having to accommodate the large mirror and optical viewfinder (more on that later).
 A Canon T5, for example, weighs 24.3oz (689g) and measures a rather bulky 5.1×3.9x.3.1in (13x10x7.8cm).

-Additionally, there are other benefits such as being able to “zoom in” if using manual focus (known as the focus magnifier), being able to playback images in the viewfinder itself (to avoid glare), and being able to see all sorts of digital information, such as a histogram, all without looking at the rear LCD screen.
+In addition, electronic viewfinders offer other benefits such as the ability to “zoom in” when using manual focus (also know as using the focus magnifier) and being able to playback images in the viewfinder itself (to avoid glare).
+For manual shooters, EVFs (electronic viewfinders) are able to show all sorts of digital information, such as a histogram, all without having to even glance at the rear LCD screen.

 On the other hand, DSLRs have what is called an “optical” viewfinder.
 The way it works is that light comes into the lens, bounces off a mirror, and then gets reflected up into the glass viewfinder.
 You see what the lens sees, or, in other words, what your eyes see (in terms of brightness).

 The only real advantage to having an optical viewfinder (DSLR) is that it doesn’t consume much battery life.
 Whereas a mirrorless camera is essentially powering a tiny screen, always burning batteries, a DSLR viewfinder is just a piece of glass.

 The disadvantage, however, is that you, once again, see exactly what the lens sees.
 Meaning, if you’re in a dark environment, the viewfinder will be blacked out.
 Additionally, you can’t see the “results” of any of your settings changes live.